boegel/easybuild-wiki/Using-a-custom-module-naming-scheme.md

 Since EasyBuild v1.8.0, you can use a self-defined alternative module naming scheme, instead of the default EasyBuild module naming scheme.
 This page describes how to implement such a custom module naming scheme, and how to direct EasyBuild to make use of it.

+''Caveat'': **_never_** mix module naming schemes, i.e. make sure to use a different installation prefix when you start using a new module naming scheme.
+EasyBuild will happily remove anything that is installed in the installation path that is provided by the active module naming scheme if no module is available yet.

 ### Implementing a custom module naming scheme

 #### Step 0: Preparation: extend the `module_naming_scheme` namespace